rus779/GSearch-Index-Submit/README.md

+Here is an updated version of the README file with the requested additions:

 ## Google Search Console URL Indexing Script

 This Python script automates the process of checking the indexing status of URLs on your website and submitting non-indexed URLs to Google Search Console for faster indexing.
 It leverages Google's official APIs: Google Custom Search API for retrieving indexing status and Indexing API for submitting URLs.

 ### Key Features
-- Retrieves indexing status for up to 100 URLs per run
+- Retrieves indexing status for up to 100 URLs per day
-- Submits up to 200 non-indexed URLs to Google Search Console per run
+- Submits up to 200 non-indexed URLs to Google Search Console per day
 - Extracts URLs from sitemaps (supports multiple sitemaps)
+- Prioritizes submitting new URLs extracted from sitemaps, as they are likely the newest content
+- Allows manually specifying prioritized URLs for submission during script execution
 - Allows excluding specific URLs from indexing
 - Sorts URLs based on configurable rules and optional alphabetical sorting
 - Stores URL data in a CSV file for tracking and future runs